LEGAL INNOVATION

 • Where does the buck stop?
 The role of legal as quarterback in mitigating digital risks in an organization

-The esg debate: RISK MANAGEMENT IN AN AGE OF DISRUPTION
+FIRESIDE CHAT: THE ESG DEBATE - RISK MANAGEMENT IN AN AGE OF DISRUPTION

 ESG considerations such as climate change, regulatory compliance, human rights, and corporate ethics, are increasingly influencing investment decisions, stakeholder expectations, and legal obligations.